givingjar/blog.givingjar.org/_posts/2017-03-17-how-to-enroll-in-paypal-giving-fund.md

 If you get stuck during enrollment or need help administering your PayPal Giving Fund account, first check your email and PayPal's [Resolution Center][17]{:target="\_blank"}.
 It's not uncommon for PayPal or PayPal Giving Fund to request additional information in one of those two places.

-In the case that a document is requested via email, ask that a case be opened in the Resolution Center so that you can be certain that the information is being provided securely to the correct recipient.
+If a document is requested via email, do not reply to the email with an attached document.
+Instead, ask for a case to be opened in the Resolution Center.
+That way you can guarantee that the information is sent securely to the correct recipient.

-If there is no information from PayPal in your inbox or the Resolution Center, you can ask for support on PayPal Giving Fund's [contact page][25]{:target="\_blank"}.
+If there isn't any information from PayPal in your inbox or the Resolution Center, ask for help on PayPal Giving Fund's [contact page][25]{:target="\_blank"}.

 ## Thank You